adobe/aepsdk-react-native/packages/edgebridge/README.md

 `@adobe/react-native-aepedgebridge` is a wrapper around the iOS and Android Adobe Experience Platform Edge Bridge to allow for integration with React Native applications.

-The Adobe Experience Platform Edge Bridge mobile extension enables forwarding of Analytics track events to Experience Platform Edge Network when using the [Experience Platform Mobile SDK](https://developer.adobe.com/client-sdks) and the Edge Network extension.
-The complete ingestion process occurs in two main steps:

-1. Edge Bridge forwards the track event data to Edge Network in a generic data format.
-2. The generic data is converted into the Experience Data Model (XDM) format, which is a standard experience-driven data schema for Adobe and partner solutions.
-   * This conversion mapping can be set in the Data Collection datastream associated with the application's mobile property using [Data Prep for Data Collection](https://experienceleague.adobe.com/docs/platform-learn/data-collection/edge-network/data-prep.html).

-   * For more info, refer to [Data Prep for Data Collection Documentation](https://experienceleague.adobe.com/docs/experience-platform/data-prep/home.html).
+The Edge Bridge mobile extension provides seamless routing of data to the Adobe Experience Platform Edge Network for existing SDK implementations.
+For applications which already make use of the [MobileCore.trackAction](https://developer.adobe.com/client-sdks/documentation/mobile-core/api-reference/#trackaction) and/or [MobileCore.trackState](https://developer.adobe.com/client-sdks/documentation/mobile-core/api-reference/#trackstate) APIs to send data to Adobe Analytics, this extension will automatically route those API calls to the Edge Network, making the data available for mapping to a user's XDM schema using the [Data Prep for Data Collection](https://experienceleague.adobe.com/docs/experience-platform/data-prep/home.html).

 > **Note**
 > For new implementations of the Adobe Experience Platform SDK, it's highly recommended to send event data that is already XDM formatted using the [`Edge.sendEvent`](../edge/README.md#api-reference) API instead of converting events from the `MobileCore.trackState` and `MobileCore.trackAction` APIs using Edge Bridge.